Intention To Treat Vs Per Protocol Analysis

 Scientific Foundations

 The scientific rationale behind ITT analysis lies in its ability to maintain the integrity of randomization.
-Randomization is used to balance both known and unknown factors across treatment groups, ensuring that any observed differences are likely due to the treatment rather than pre-existing differences between the groups.
+And randomization is used to balance both known and unknown factors across treatment groups, ensuring that any observed differences are likely due to the treatment rather than pre-existing differences between the groups.
 By including all randomized participants, ITT analysis preserves this balance and minimizes the risk of selection bias.

 Historical Context